Chapter 8 Future Study of Intelligence

 being able to generate new scientific hypotheses or mathematical conjectures and verify them.

-Figure 8.3 : Three tests for different levels or types of intelligence capabilities: the Wiener test for basic intelligence, the Turing test for human-level artificial intelligence, and the Popper test for scientist-level intelligence.
+Figure 8.3 : Three tests for different levels or types of intelligence capabilities: the Wiener test for basic intelligence, the Turing test for human-level intelligence, and the Popper test for scientist-level intelligence.

-Figure 8.3: Three tests for different levels or types of intelligence capabilities: the Wiener test for basic intelligence, the Turing test for human-level artificial intelligence, and the Popper test for scientist-level intelligence.
+Figure 8.3: Three tests for different levels or types of intelligence capabilities: the Wiener test for basic intelligence, the Turing test for human-level intelligence, and the Popper test for scientist-level intelligence.

 1. 1.